Krrish1999/E-commerce-playwright-Automation/README.md

 # E-Commerce Playwright Automation

 This project is an end-to-end (E2E) test automation suite for an e-commerce web application using [Playwright](https://playwright.dev/).
 It covers user flows such as login, product filtering, adding items to the cart, and completing the checkout process.
-The tests are written in TypeScript and are designed to be robust, maintainable, and easy to extend.
+The tests are written in TypeScript and follow best practices for maintainability, robustness, and clean reporting.

 ## Table of Contents
 - [Project Structure](#project-structure)